JordznFish/Final-Project-Web-Group3/README.md

-# Final-Project-Web-Group3
+# VERSION CONTROL RULES FOR PHASE 2 !VERY IMPORTANT!
-VERSION CONTROL RULES FOR PHASE 2 !Very Important!
+<p>Jordan here~ I hope everyone read this thoroughly so that we all are in the same page and it will 100% clear our confusion from phase 1</p>

 <h2>Rule 1: Main branch = NEVER touch directly</h2>
 <ol>